tw4l/brunnhilde-gui/README.md

 pip install brunnhilde
 ```

-If Brunnhilde is properly installed, you should be able to call it from any location in a terminal windows by entering "python brunnhilde.py".
+If Brunnhilde is properly installed, you should be able to call it from any location in a terminal window by entering "python brunnhilde.py".

 #### GUI Installation in Bitcurator